RayBenefield/Forge-Dev-Kit/standards/cross-game-planning.hs.md

 #### Objective Valuer

-On a score message the valuer scrolls through any object with its two objective type labels on it and then sets the scorer's number to the value.
+On an event the valuer scrolls through any object with its two objective type labels on it and then sets the scorer's number to the value.
+For example, for Oddball on the 1 second timer, grab all of the objects with a Label of Ball and Player, for each object change the Number of the Team Scorer to the Spawn Order of the object.

 #### Team Scorer